 When will Qantas Project Sunrise flights start?

-Qantas plans for the first Project Sunrise flights to begin "in the first half of calendar 2023".
+Qantas originally planned for the first Project Sunrise flights to begin "in the first half of calendar 2023".
 Under that timetable, the airline would take delivery of its first long-range Airbus A350 jets sometime between January and June 2023.

 The first Project Sunrise flights will likely be the attention-grabbing 'hero routes' of Sydney-London and Melbourne-London – aka the Kangaroo Route, which will for the first time be done in a mighty, continent-vaulting leap – alongside non-stop flights from Sydney and Melbourne to New York.